Searching for the best things to do in Woodstock VT? You’ve ended up in the perfect place to find all the inspiration and travel advice you need!

 Best of all, this is one of the Woodstock VT attractions that you can visit in town without the need for a car.

 4. Stock up at the Woodstock Farmers Market

 Woodstock Farmers Market is located one mile west of the town.
-It’s open Tuesday through Sunday (closed on Mondays) and is attached to a seasonal garden center.
+It’s open Tuesday through Saturday (closed on Mondays and Sundays) and is attached to a seasonal garden center.

 The market sells fresh grocery produce, dairy and eggs, meat and seafood, baked goods, and specialty pantry items.
 Everything is sourced and produced in the Woodstock area and Vermont.
 You also pick up pre-made artisanal sandwiches to go.

 The farmer’s market opens at 8 am and it’s a great place to pick up your essentials before embarking on a day trip while supporting local businesses.

 5. Snap a sunrise photo of Sleepy Hollow Farm

 Sleepy Hollow Farm is a private farmstead consisting of russet-red outhouses and barns just outside of the town.
 This photogenic farm is set to a backdrop of Vermont hills and forestry.